 The figures in 2011 were more modest: with $99,692 obtained in contributions and $42,424 used in expenditures.

-Hoboken Housing Authority Commissioner James Sanford is the head of the Hoboken Republican Party, getting trounced by Union City Mayor Brian Stack in the district 33 State Senate race in November 2013 – the last time he ran for office.
+Hoboken Housing Authority Commissioner James Sanford is the head of the Hoboken Republican Party, getting trounced by Union City Mayor Brian Stack in the 33rd Legislative District State Senate race in November 2013 – the last time he ran for office.